Lincoln Myers

-Lincoln Myers (died 15 March 2016) was a Trinidad and Tobago politician and member of the National Alliance for Reconstruction (NAR).
+Lincoln Myers (25 March 1946 - 15 March 2016) was a Trinidad and Tobago politician and member of the National Alliance for Reconstruction (NAR).
 He served as the Environment and National Service minister of Trinidad and Tobago, and member of the House of Representatives for St Ann's East constituency from 1986 to 1991.

 He died at his home in Gran Couva on 15 March 2016 and was survived by his wife, Joy Persad-Myers.